filecoin-project/motion/README.md

 docker run --rm -p 40080:40080 ghcr.io/filecoin-project/motion:main
 ```
 The above starts the Motion HTTP API exposed on default listen address: http://localhost:40080.
-It uses a temporary directory to store blobls in a flat file format.
+It uses a temporary directory to store blobs in a flat file format.

 ### Store blobs